 FEI's Minimum Resiliency Planning Objective focuses on a "no-flow" event on the T-South system.
-This focus on the T-South system makes sense because of the extent of FEI's reliance on the T-South system for supply:
+This focus on the T-South system makes sense because of the extent of FEI's reliance on the T-South system for supply: approximately 85 percent of the gas entering the FEI system during 2018 was shipped on the T-South system.
 As discussed below:

-- FEI will need to continue relying on the T-South system, given the limited pipeline infrastructure in the region, the limited interconnectedness of that infrastructure, and the location of FEI's service territory in relation to it; - The T-South Incident in 2018 underscored that FEI's current need to rely on a single pipeline system creates a challenge for FEI's system resiliency; and - FEI and its customers remain at risk of experiencing a "no-flow" supply emergency resulting from a supply disruption on the T-South system n 2
+- FEI will need to continue relying on the T-South system, given the limited pipeline infrastructure in the region, the limited interconnectedness of that infrastructure, and the location of FEI's service territory in relation to it; - The T-South Incident in 2018 underscored that FEI's current need to rely on a single pipeline system for most of its supply creates a challenge for FEI's system resiliency; and - FEI and its customers remain at risk of experiencing a "no-flow" supply emergency resulting from a supply disruption on the T-South system with the potential for significant consequences.

-273.4.2.1FEI Must Rely on the T-South System Due to Limited Pipeline Interconnectivity28in the Region
+3.4.2.1 FEI Must Rely on the T-South System Due to Limited Pipeline Interconnectivity in the Region

-29 The Westcoast T-South and TC Energy (collectively, Nova Gas Transmission, Foothills BC and 30 Gas Transmission Northwest) transmission systems serving FEI and the broader Pacific 31 Northwest Region are predominantly in north-south corridors
+The Westcoast T-South and TC Energy (collectively, Nova Gas Transmission, Foothills BC and Gas Transmission Northwest) transmission systems serving FEI and the broader Pacific Northwest Region are predominantly in north-south corridors with limited interconnectivity between them, as shown in Figure 3-4 below.